 Forget Amsterdam, boring polders and dull villages.
 The hiker who knows the Netherlands only superficially will be surprised.
-The E2 runs for the most part along the coast and over the islands of Goeree-Overflakkee and Tholen and Sint-Philipsland, where the effect of the sea tide will be noticeable.
+The E2 runs for the most part along the coast and across the island of Goeree-Overflakkee and skirts the islands of Sint-Philipsland and Tholen, where the effect of the sea tide will be noticeable.
 A large part of the route is unpaved or consists of quiet cycling/walking paths or green dike paths.
-A number of historic towns you pass through, such as Maasland, Brielle, Goedereede and Bergen op Zoom, are picturesque and show a different side of the Netherlands than usual.
+A number of historic towns you pass through, such as Maasland, Brielle, Goedereede and Bergen op Zoom, are picturesque and show a less known side of the Netherlands.

 Which cities and towns does the E-path pass through